Mukilya/DataProfessional_SalesAnalysis/README.md

 Explore and expand successful store locations (e.g., New York, London, Lagos).

 ## Conclusion:
 This dashboard reveals a healthy and profitable business, with strong sales distributed across various locations and product categories.
 The high average order value and profit margin reflect effective pricing and product strategies.
-However, some areas like June (low monthly sales) and Tuesdays/Fridays (low daily sales) might benefit from targeted promotions
+However, some areas like June (low monthly sales) and Tuesdays/Fridays (low daily sales) might benefit from targeted promotions.